 I never thought I would say this, but On Stranger Tides makes me positively reevaluate the other Pirates sequels (I admit to being one of the few critics who liked Dead Man’s Chest a good deal).
 If this is what a simplified Pirates of the Caribbean film gets you, bring me back the messy, maddening plots of the previous films.
 Bring me back the scope, the danger, the clever mingling of genre elements, the adventure, the sizzle, the anarchy, and bring me back director Gore Verbinsky.
 Marshall has no feel for this material or how best to serve story.
 I never expected a movie with this kind of budget to be so lifeless.
 It all just sits there on screen, expecting the pieces to come together through ardent wishful thinking.
 On Stranger Tides suffers not because it strips away some of the excess and convolution that plagued the other films, it suffers because it gives no reason for its existence.
 It does not enrich the characters, the Pirates universe, or provide a rip-roaring story.
 Obviously, the film exists to line the coffers of Disney.
 It may earn plenty of booty this summer, but this is no way to rejuvenate a sinking franchise.

 Nate’s Grade: C

-Posted on June 29, 2011, in 2011 Movies and tagged action, comedy, disney, fantasy, geoffrey rush, ian mchshane, johnny depp, penelope cruz, pirates, rob marshall, sequel, supernatural.
+Posted on May 22, 2011, in 2011 Movies and tagged action, comedy, disney, fantasy, geoffrey rush, ian mcshane, johnny depp, penelope cruz, pirates, rob marshall, sequel, supernatural.
 Bookmark the permalink.
 Leave a comment.